 Besides the nightmare triggers already addressed above, science has identified a trove of other issues which can promote and trigger bad dreams.

 With children, triggers can indeed be diverse.
-Scary stories, movies and TV shows can results in bad dreams, as can school-related stress (whether it originates in bullying or in certain obligations students are required to fulfill).
+Scary stories, movies, and TV shows can result in bad dreams, as can school-related stress (whether it originates in bullying or in certain obligations students are required to fulfill).